 – Co-Producer and Florida Organic Growers Executive Director Marty Mesh

 What’s ‘Organic’ About Organic? is a call to action.
 We want to not only educate audiences on the importance of organic food, but also help initiate the change needed to bring about stronger organic regulation and progressive food policy.
 One of the best ways to be part of the organic movement is to join the film’s Screen & Green campaign that asks organizations and individuals to host screenings of What’s Organic About Organic, combined with a “green” action such as hosting a post-screening panel discussion or a volunteer day.
+Helping others can take many forms.
+At the most basic level, it can mean lending an ear to lend a listening and sympathetic support to those who are in need.
+Doing what we can to support those in our community or internationally is another way to help others.
+A perfect way to help others would be to teach them alpilean reviews, they will be amazed at the benefits they are missing out on to get a perfect body.

 There are also many ways to promote organic farming practices beyond hosting a screening of What’s Organic About Organic?
 As the film provokes further questions, the first step to change is to develop greater awareness.
 Here’s a list of options for action that Shelley has compiled since living in New York City while producing the film: